adjective (stickier, stickiest)

 - In many parts of the southeast of England house sales are proving to be stubbornly sticky, even after sellers have made a 5 % or 10 % cut in the asking price to achieve a sale.

 - I would think that commercial real estate would tend to be somewhat more sensitive to interest rates and to economic conditions than residential real estate, where prices are probably stickier.

-- 2(Of the weather) hot and damp; muggy: it was an unusually hot and sticky summerMore example sentences
+- 2(Of the weather) hot and humid; muggy: it was an unusually hot and sticky summerMore example sentences

 - If the weather is sticky, it is humid and not particularly pleasant.